Eastern Grace Bay Beach and resort Grace Bay, Providenciales.

 Fireworks over Grace Bay.
 This spectacular beach is an excellent place to watch the New Year's Eve display.

 Previous to the 1980s, Providenciales was a relatively unimportant place.
-However, an interesting chain of events resulted in a rapid transformation that saw a sleepy fishing island become a leading tropical tourism destination.
+However, an interesting chain of events resulted in a rapid transformation, and a sleepy fishing island become a leading tropical tourism destination.

 The Lucayans